ibm-cloud-docs/databases-for-elasticsearch/connecting-curl.md

 * `CURL_CA_BUNDLE` : curl performs SSL certificate verification by default.
 Since your deployment uses a self-signed certificate, you have to specify what certificate to use.
 * `curl` : The command itself.
 * `--u` : The parameter for the username and password, separated by a colon, to be used as credentials to log in to the Elasticsearch deployment.
 * `https://...` : The parameter that specifies the endpoints where the `curl` command connects.
-It's comprised of HTTPS protocol URLs and includes a port number.
+It's composed of HTTPS protocol URLs and includes a port number.
 * `/_cluster/health?pretty` : An Elasticsearch Cluster API endpoint that returns the status of your cluster.

 ## Using the self-signed certificate